 The Stages of Report Writing

-The bulk of the second day will be spent exploring the four stages of report writing: investigation, planning, writing, and revising.
+This session will introduce the four stages of report writing: investigating, planning, writing, and revising.

-This session will provide a brief introduction to laying out a report.
+This session will provide a brief introduction to organizing a report.

 Charts and Graphs